OpenSourceModular/325BCE/README.md

 There are a lot of websites that explain Euclidean patterns, so I will not go into an explanation here.<br>

-The module has a clock and reset input, along with a pulse output.<br>
+The module has two inputs: Clock and Reset.<br>
+There are two outputs: Pulse out and AuxPulseOut<br>
 There are three pots that change the number of steps, the number of pulses, and the offset.<br>
 There is also a change LED that blinks each time a knob is turned to a new position<br>